-You may be surprised to discover these TOP-3 methods that a burglar will use to break into your home.
+You may be surprised to discover these top 3 methods that a burglar will use to break into a home.
+80 percent of the time, entrance is gained through one of the following ways:

 1. THROUGH THE FRONT DOOR

-Remember too, locks can be picked – look for ‘bump proof’ locks which I’ve written about here.
+Remember too, locks can be ‘picked’.
+Look for ‘bump proof’ locks which I’ve written about in the past: ‘Key bumping’.
+I upgraded my door locks after I moved to this home.
+Every little bit helps…

 Install LONGER Screws in the door strike-plate.
 There’s an illustration here.